sofyansitorus/Modular-Visual-Composer-Addons/README.md

 **07.06.2015 - ver 1.0.1**

  - Remove custom params, as currently not used yet
+ - Google Map Custom styling enhancement: Infowindow now can has width and height option
- - Google Map Custom styling enhancement.
-Infowindow arrow now can be customized for position, color and size
+ - Google Map Custom styling enhancement: Infowindow arrow now can be customized for position, color and size

 **07.06.2015 - ver 1.0.0**